DeadClap/tblrp-docs/penal.md

 1. A person who provides false information or details to a peace officer during the course of a criminal investigation or lawful detainment is guilty under this code section.
 2. A person who provides knowingly inaccurate data to a government employee investigating in some official capacity is guilty under this code section.

-\- Violations of Penal Code (4)03 is a misdemeanor with 60 seconds imprisonment and a fine of $1,000.
+\- Violations of Penal Code (4)03 is a misdemeanor with 1 Month imprisonment and a fine of $1,000.

 ### **(4)04.
 Filing A False Police Report**

 1. A person who reports to any peace officer that a felony or misdemeanor has been committed knowing the report to be false is guilty under this code section.

-\- Penal Code (4)04 is a misdemeanor with 60 seconds imprisonment.
+\- Penal Code (4)04 is a misdemeanor with 1 Month imprisonment.

 ### **(4)05.
 Failure To Identify To A Peace Officer**

 1. A person who, while being detained or under arrest by a peace officer, fails to provide a peace officer or other legal authority their name as it appears on an I.D. card or other identifiable information for MDC purposes is guilty under this code section.

-\- Violations of Penal Code (4)05 is a misdemeanor with 60 seconds imprisonment and a fine of $1,000.
+\- Violations of Penal Code (4)05 is a misdemeanor with 1 Month imprisonment and a fine of $1,000.

 ((NOTE: Once a subject has been taken to jail for booking they shall provide their character information out of character if they elect to not identify in character.))